BBQ Side Dish Recipes by John Whaite

 I think BBQs can often get a little over complicated.
 People tend to panic and make a million and one things, treating it like some sort of tapas.
 If you take all of that confusion out of the equation, and just consider it as an outdoor dinner, it gets simpler.

-The meats and veggie mains – whether that’s just a small selection of hotdogs and burgers, or a larger offering including lamb chops, fish and chicken – really do speak for themselves.
-For me, the magic trick in barbecuing is to offer just a couple of delicious side dishes, but even they don’t need to be complicated.
+The meats and veggie mains really do speak for themselves – whether that’s just a small selection of hotdogs and burgers, or a larger offering including lamb chops, fish and chicken.
+For me, the magic trick in a bbq is to offer just a couple of delicious side dishes, but even they don’t need to be complicated.

-Over the years I’ve found that my coleslaw and chilli-lime corn salad fly off the tables at family meals (whether outdoor or in).
+Over the years I’ve found that my coleslaw and chilli-lime corn salad fly off the tables at family meals.
 The coleslaw is extra special, not because of the ingredients, but because of how the vegetables are prepared; by salting them before rinsing and mixing with the mayo and sour cream, excess water is removed, which leaves the veggies with a satisfying crunch and more intense depth of flavour.
 The corn salad offers an extremely refreshing zing and subtle chilli heat, along with that all-familiar sweet crunch of the kernels.

-Both of these side dishes can be made up to two days in advance – just cover with cling and refrigerate.
-And, if you’re wanting to serve more than the recommended four, both of these recipes are so simple to double.
+Both of these side dishes can be made up to two days in advance – just cover with cling and refrigerate. (the recipe is measured to serve four so you can amend the quantities to suit your gathering).

 200g red cabbage